reimagined/hacker-news-resolve/README.md

 Add the `createUser` command that should return the `UserCreated` event.
 Validate input data to ensure that a user name exists and it is not empty.
-Add projection handlers and initial state to check whether a user already exists.
+Add projection handlers and an initial state to check whether a user already exists.

 ```js
 // ./common/aggregates/validation.js